Memorable Manitobans: Mykhailo “Michael” Bzdel (1930-2012)

 Cleric.

-Born at Wishart, Saskatchewan on 21 July 1930 to Eudokia “Dora” Wasyluk (1898-1987) and Fred J. “Theodore” Bzdel (1886-1963), he was the eleventh of 14 children.
-After receiving his primary schooling at Wishart, he attended St. Vladimir's College in Roblin for his secondary education from 1944 to 1947.
+Born at Wishart, Saskatchewan on 21 July 1930 to Ukrainian immigrants Evdokia “Dora” Vasilykiv (1898-1987) and Theodore J. “Fred” Bzdel (1886-1963), he was the eleventh of 14 children.
+After receiving his primary schooling at Wishart, he attended St. Vladimir's College in Roblin for his secondary education (1944-1947).
 It was at St. Vladimir's, served by the Redemptorist Fathers, that he decided to enter religious life.

 On 8 September 1947 he joined the Congregation of the Most Holy Redeemer (Redemptorists) and on 19 August 1952 professed his perpetual vows.
-He continued philosophical and theological studies at St. Mary's Seminary in Waterford-Meadowvale, Ontario (1948 to 1955), and at St. Paul University at Ottawa, completing a graduate program in Pastoral Counseling in 1972.
+He continued philosophical and theological studies at St. Mary's Seminary in Waterford-Meadowvale, Ontario (1948-1955), and at St. Paul University at Ottawa, completing a graduate program in Pastoral Counseling.
 He was ordained to the diaconate on 13 February 1954 by Bishop Isidore Borecky, and to the priesthood on 7 July 1954 at St. Mary's Church at Yorkton, Saskatchewan by Bishop Andrew Roborecky.

-On 9 March 1993, he was ordained as Archbishop of Winnipeg and Metropolitan for Ukrainian Catholics in Canada, a position he held until his retirement in January 2006, when he was succeeded by Lawrence Daniel Huculak.
 As Ukrainian Catholic Metropolitan he was a member of the Permanent Council of the Canadian Conference of Catholic Bishops, served on various CCCB committees, and participated in the IXth Ordinary Papal Synod of Bishops in Rome.
 He was also a member of the Synod of Bishops of the Ukrainian Catholic Church during its period of restructuring in Ukraine, the homeland of his parents.
 In recognition of his service, he received a Queen Elizabeth II Golden Jubilee Medal (2002).
+He retired on 9 January 2006 and was succeeded by Lawrence Daniel Huculak.

 He enjoyed classical music and regular vacations at Puerto Vallarta, Mexico.
 In retirement, his continuing pastoral ministry to whomever he found needing spiritual support was greatly appreciated, especially by the residents of Holy Family Home, where he lived in his last years.